fido-device-onboard/docs-fidoiot/docs/client-sdk/client-sdk-reference-guide.md

 On failure, all modules must clean up internal state and discard any configuration information they might have got from the Owner Server.
 Conversely, the Owner Server will also discard all data it might have received from modules.

 When all ServiceInfo rounds of all modules have completed successfully, the SDK calls each module’s callback with the `FDO_SI_FAILURE` type.
 All other callback parameters are `NULL`.
 Modules must discard all information received via Owner ServiceInfo commands until this point.
-If operations have been performed, or data already committed, they should be undone to return the system to it intial state.
+If operations have been performed, or data already committed, they should be undone to return the system to its initial state.

 The SDK will not call into the module after this.
 The SDK will ignore the return value of this callback since no further failure is expected at this point.